wiebo-troost/ionic-msal-native/README.md

 ```

 ```
-// Msal is injected into the component or servive constructor(private msal: Msal) { }
+// Msal is injected into the component or service constructor(private msal: Msal) { }
 ```